Employee Motivation in the Workplace: Different Types of Motivation TheoriesPart 3

 Does money motivate people effectively?
-In part 1 of this series on HR theories of motivation, we answered that question.
-No.
+In part 1 of this series on HR theories of motivation, we answered that question with different types of motivation theories.

 Well, if not money, how do we create an environment where people are motivated?Check part 2.
 The key: create productive work relationships.